BlitheWells/StudyNotes/OTHER/Team_Management.md

 ### Comunicate with your leader
 More comunicate with you leader, anything, show the value your team created.
 Always remember that Representation is more important than others.

+### Write down appointment
+Maybe it's none of business of team management, it's a good habit that always write down(send out with mail) the appointment with others, include the details.
+These details not only for business sign off, but also help you manage the work, understand requirement, also to make sure you have not missing anything before you submit/release your project.

 Representation 50%

 Hard Work 35%